QasimK/qasimk.github.io/collections/_posts/2023-07-25-service_charges_and_tipping.md

 > "Welcome to my restaurant; now please pay my employees yourself."

 If you are always tipping, then you are just topping up the salary of restaurant workers.
-If you feel this is morally justified because they earn a low wage, then you are completely missing the point you idiot.
+If you feel this is morally justified because they earn a low wage, then you are complicit in supporting and perpetuating a system that underpays workers.

-The cost of paying the staff is the restaurant's business, not the customers'.

-You're paying a person whose literal job it is to serve you food money.

-Why should some people be paid extra *for doing their job*?

-"It's not a living wage without tips.
+> "It's not a living wage without tips.
 You can blame this on the restaurant's pay structure if you like, but is that a reason not to tip the waiter?"

-YES, it is a structural problem with society that must be resolved through the law, or unions.
-The correct solution is not to put a plaster over a crushed arm.

-If tipping is outlawed, then suddenly you have to deal with the deep economic-inequality that is present within the UK.
-Or, you know, stop pretending to care and just not deal with it.
-That works too.
+It's not a reason to tip either because the cost of paying the staff is the restaurant's business, not the customers'.

+If you believe their salaries are morally unjustifiable, and you actually know what the salaries at that restaurant are, then you can refuse to patron the restaurant.
+Alternatively, you could put time and effort in the structural problem in society itself through campaigning to change the law or establishing unions.

 #### Tips are not required for good service

-The argument that the restaurant will have better customer service is a very poor one.
+The argument that the restaurant will have better customer service is not a universal self-evident truth.
 A good counter-example is Japan, where tipping is seen as an insult, but customer service is, apparently, amazing.

-The normal causes of strong work performance should equally apply to customer-facing roles, namely the motivation gained from having pride in your work.
+The normal causes of strong work performance should equally apply to customer-facing roles, namely self-intrinsic motivation (and a fair salary).
+Every other workplace is capable of maintaining good performance without tips.

-In any workplace, everyone is required to perform well, and tips have nothing to do with it.

-Any percentage amount strongly relates to the price of the food, and weakly to the quality of the service.
-Why should carrying lobster from the kitchen be more worthy than carrying pasta?
+Further, any tip that is a percentage strongly relates to the price of the food, and weakly to the quality of the service.
+Why should carrying lobster from the kitchen mean a better service was provided than carrying pasta?
+Yet, the former would result in a higher tip.

 #### A strong culture of tipping is harmful to waiters

 As seen in the USA, the adoption of a more extreme [culture of tipping is harmful to waiters][tipping-dark-side].

-Tipping can be problematic because it seems to create classes, that of the customers, and that of the service workers, who have to satisfy the customers and sort of "beg" for the tips.
+Tipping can be problematic because it seems to create classes, that of the customers, and that of the service workers, who have to satisfy the customers and sort of "beg" for the tips through any means.

 Workers can be forced to tolerate unacceptable behaviour to earn their income.